· 5 min read

 FAQ: Slack Presence and What Managers See

-Can my manager see how many hours I’m active in Slack?
+Can my manager see exact active hours?

 Does Slack presence measure productivity?